Skip to main content

 Restore Purchases

-Restore previously purchased products (e.g., after a device change or reinstall):
+Restore previously purchased products (e.g., after reinstalling the app or switching devices):

 const entitlements = await AppDNA.billing.restorePurchases();